How to Tell Your Boss You Are Burned Out

 At that point, the options narrow.
 You can escalate to HR or a skip-level manager.
 You can manage burnout through your own recovery practices.
 Or you can start planning an exit on your terms rather than burning out until you crash.

 I stayed a year past the point where my body was telling me to leave.
 I had panic attacks before walking into the office.
 I had alarms during the night to check work messages.
 I never had the conversation because I thought I should be able to handle it.
 That was the wrong call.
 If any of this sounds familiar, it is worth looking at the signs it might be time to leave.
+For the broader recovery framework, see how to recover from burnout.

 Having the conversation, even if it goes badly, is better than suffering in silence.
 Individual results vary, but silence always makes burnout worse.